-The sclera, or white of the eye, is strong tissue that wraps around the eyeball.
-It helps maintain your eyeball’s shape and protects it from injury.
-Several things can make the entire sclera change color or cause spots of color.
-Many scleral conditions resolve on their own in a few weeks, but some require medical attention.
+The sclera, or white of the eye, is strong tissue that wraps around your eyeball.
+It helps maintain your eye’s shape and protects it from injury.
+Many irritants or health conditions can make the entire sclera change color or cause spots of color.
+Visit a healthcare provider or eye care specialist if you notice changes in your eyes or vision.

-This strong layer of tissue, which is no more than a millimeter thick, gives your eyeball its white color.
-It also protects and supports your eye.
+The sclera is thin — only around a millimeter thick (the same as a credit card) — but it’s a strong, protective layer of tissue that gives your eye its white color.
+It protects and supports your eye.
 The plural for sclera is sclerae.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The sclera functions as the supporting wall of the eyeball.
-It helps maintain your eyeball’s shape, and protects it from injury.
+The sclera is the supporting wall for your eyeball.
+It maintains your eye’s shape and protects it from injuries.

 A note from Cleveland Clinic

 Most people see their sclerae every time they look in the mirror but never notice them unless they’re red, irritated or painful.
 Occasional irritation or discoloration in the whites of your eyes is common, but don’t ignore changes in your vision, eye pain or other symptoms.
 It’s never a bad idea to visit an eye care specialist if you’re worried about your eyes.
 They’ll help you understand what’s causing any symptoms you’re experiencing.